 Complete/Maintaining

 Southwestern has improved from a 12:1 student-to-faculty ratio prior to the implementation of the Tactical Plan to a current 11:1 ratio.
-As student enrollment and retention increase, new faculty members have been added to maintain growth, including nine new faculty hired for the 2023-2024 academic year.
+As student enrollment and retention increase, new faculty members have been added to maintain growth, including nine new faculty hired for the 2023-2024 academic year and six new faculty and one search pending for the 2025-26 academic year.

 - 3.8Encourage faculty retention through cluster hires, particularly for faculty of color